Can I make up for missing credit points that I need in order to qualify for admission to the MA programme?

-No. Up to ten missing points in general business administration (not the major option) can be compensated for by extra points awarded for maths and statistics.
-To put it more precisely, if applicants can prove they have earned over 30 points for economics, maths and statistics, they can use up to ten extra ECTS for maths and statistics to offset a points deficit in business administration.
+No. Up to 16 missing points in general business administration (not the major option) can be compensated for by extra points awarded for maths and statistics.
+To put it more precisely, if applicants can prove they have earned over 30 points for economics, maths and statistics, they can use up to 16 extra ECTS for maths and statistics to offset a points deficit in business administration.

 Can I hand in documents after the closing date for receipt of applications?

 No. Documents cannot be handed in after the closing date for receipt of applications.
 Check your application documents carefully to make sure you haven’t forgotten anything.
 Our checklist will come in handy here.
-It should, however, be pointed out that exceptions are made for foreign nationals with university entry qualifications.
-Like other prospective MA candidates, they are required to submit their applications by 31 May, but they may be granted deadline extension until 15 July when they have to produce documents proving that they have a sufficiently sound grasp of German.
+The application deadline for the winter semester 2023/2024 is July 15, 2023.

 Can I apply for several major options?